GWSim: Python package for creating mock GW samples for different astrophysical populations and cosmological models of binary black holes: Introduction

-These simulations are produced by \gwu\ which simulates a sample of mock GW sources for different (i) mass, (ii) spin, and (iii) merger rate models, as well as for flat-\lcdm and flat w$_0$-w$_a$CDM cosmological models.
+We used \gwu\ to simulate a sample of mock GW sources for different (i) mass, (ii) spin, and (iii) merger rate models, as well as for the flat $\Lambda$ cold dark matter (\lcdm) and flat w$_0$-w$_a$CDM cosmological models.
 The code assigns host galaxies to GW events in two cases: assuming a constant in comoving volume distribution of galaxies or using a simulated galaxy catalog, such as \mcat~\citep{Fosalba_2014, Crocce_2015,2015MNRAS.448.2987F}.
 The code also considers different detector sensitivities and observation periods.
 Then, the \texttt{Bilby}~\citep{Ashton_2019} pipeline is used to generate the actual GW strains corresponding to these GW events and perform parameter estimation to finally obtain mock GW samples.
-Having such sets of samples allows us to estimate the performances of the analysis algorithms.
-For one given GW event, its associated samples consist of a list of values obtained by an MCMC algorithm of all parameters describing the binary system, in particular the luminosity distance of the source, the masses of the two black holes, and their spins.
+Having access to these sets of samples allows us to estimate the performances of the analysis algorithms.
+For one given GW event, its associated samples consist of a list of values obtained by a Markov chain Monte Carlo (MCMC) algorithm of all the parameters describing the binary system; in particular, the luminosity distance of the source, the masses of the two black holes, and their spins.
+We applied this simulation code \gwu\ to generate mock sources with the detector sensitivity of the fourth observation run O4 of LIGO-Virgo-KAGRA collaboration and we came up with a forecast for the measurability of the astrophysical population parameters and Hubble constant.
+We find that \gwu\ will be useful to generate mock samples for different future detector sensitivities as well as varied astrophysical populations and cosmological parameters.

 The paper is structured as follows.
-In Sec.~\ref{models}, we describe different models included in the current version of \gwu.
-In Sec.~\ref{code} and Sec.~\ref{validation}, we describe the structure of the code and validated different setups.
-Finally, in Sec.~\ref{conc}, we discuss the use and future developments of this code.
+In Sect.~\ref{models}, we describe different models included in the current version of \gwu.
+In Sects.~\ref{code} and~\ref{validation}, we describe the structure of the code and validated different setups.